Bridges of L\'{e}vy processes conditioned to stay positive: Introduction and statement of the results

-A L\'evy meander of length $t$ (following \cite{MR2663630}) can be thought of as the weak limit, as $\eps\to 0$ of $X$ under $\p_0$ conditioned to remain above $-\eps$ on $[0,t]$.
-A formal definition of it is given in Section \ref{ConditionedLPAndMeanderSection} by stating that a L\'evy meander is absolutely continuous with respect to $\p_0^\uparrow$ on $\F_t$.
-Denote by $\p^{me,t}$ the law of a meander of length $t$ and by $\hat\p^{me,t}$ the meander of the dual L\'evy process.
+A L\'evy meander of length $t$ (following Chaumont and Doney \cite{MR2663630}) is the weak limit as $\eps\to0$ of $X$ conditioned to remain above $-\eps$ on $[0,t]$ under $\p_0$.
+L\'evy meanders can also be characterized by an absolute continuity relationship with L\'evy processes conditioned to stay positive as recalled in Section \ref {ConditionedLPAndMeanderSection}.
+Denote by $\p^{\mathrm{me},t}$ the law of a meander of length $t$ and by $\hat\p^{\mathrm{me},t}$ the meander of the dual L\' evy process.